Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Methodology

 The output whitening transformation strategy introduced in~\cite{kulik2024NonlinearityUncertaintyInformed} involved recomputing the linear approximation-based output covariance at each split recursion, such that the whitening matrix adjusted with the decreasing input mixand covariances.
 While this approach provides the desired properties of measure invariance under linear coordinate changes and interpretability as a Mahalanobis distance, the resulting heuristic does not necessarily monotonically decrease with each split, which is undesirable.
 This behavior is illustrated in the example in Appendix~\ref{sec:whitening_ex}.
 Instead, this work proposes the use of the output covariance of the original Gaussian for the whitening of itself and all child mixands.
 Thus, if the index pair $i,j$ refers to the $j$\textsuperscript{th} resulting child mixand from splitting parent mixand $i$, then the whitening transformation used for that child and all its descendants is simply the parent mixand's whitening transformation:

 where $\mathbf{P}_{i,z}^{-1/2}(t)$ is the reference non-split Gaussian's linearly-mapped output covariance at time $t$.
 Performing whitening with the parent mixand covariance ensures that the \ac{wussolc} metric always decreases after a split while maintaining coordinate invariance of the metric.
-Employing the post split mixand covariance for metric calculation may lead to counterintuitive increases in \ac{wussolc} after splits despite increases in accuracy of the propagated distribution and is avoided in \ac{hotdogs}.
+Employing the post-split mixand covariance for metric calculation may lead to counterintuitive increases in \ac{wussolc} after splits despite increases in accuracy of the propagated distribution and is avoided in \ac{hotdogs}.

-In the context of orbit uncertainty propagation, the nonlinear function under consideration is the flow map~\eqref{eq:flow-map} associated with a dynamical system---in particular two- and three-body dynamics.
+In the context of orbit uncertainty propagation, the nonlinear function under consideration is the flow map~\eqref{eq:flow-map} associated with a dynamical system: in particular, perturbed two-body and multi-body dynamics for near-Earth and cislunar environments, respectively.
 The Jacobian and second-order partial derivative tensor of the flow map are known as the \ac{stm} and \ac{stt}, respectively.
 The ordinary differential equations associated with the \ac{stm} and \ac{stt} can be obtained by taking partial derivatives of \eqref{eq:flow-map} and exchanging the order of derivatives under the assumption of sufficient regularity of the flow-map (continuity of second-order derivatives in time and phase space) which comes from a sufficiently smooth vector field.
 These equations, known as the first- and second-order variational equations, are given in Einstein notation as

 where $\delta^i_j$ denotes the Kronecker delta, and $\boldsymbol{\Phi}, \boldsymbol{\Psi}$ denote the \ac{stm} and second-order \ac{stt} respectively.
 Alternatively, finite differencing \cite{pellegrini2016computation} or differential algebra techniques \cite{valli2013nonlinear} may be employed to obtain the partial derivative tensors associated with the flow-map at a particular reference state and time-of-flight.
 Thus, in the context of dynamical uncertainty propagation, if $\mathbf{P}_{i}(t_{0})$ is the non-split reference input covariance, the whitening transformation~\eqref{eq:whitening_transformation} used for all child mixands is